Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ChildItem.md

 ```

 ## DESCRIPTION
-The **Get-AzDataLakeGen2ChildItem** cmdlet lists sub folders and files in a folder or Filesystem in an Azure storage account.
+The **Get-AzDataLakeGen2ChildItem** cmdlet lists sub directorys and files in a directory or Filesystem in an Azure storage account.
 This cmdlet only works if Hierarchical Namespace is enabled for the Storage account.
 This kind of account can be created by run "New-AzStorageAccount" cmdlet with "-EnableHierarchicalNamespace $true".

 ## EXAMPLES